 The Institute on Napoleon and the French Revolution, as part of the history department in the College of Arts and Sciences, was founded in 1990 by the Florida Board of Regents.
 Supported by the French Revolution and Napoleon Collection in the Strozier Library, which includes over 20,000 titles in the field, the Institute is the largest and most active of such programs in the United States.
 Over a dozen students from throughout the country are currently enrolled in the Institute and over 110 doctoral and master's students have graduated from the program.
 The Institute organizes international meetings, publishes appropriate volumes, holds symposia, and is one of the founding and active members of the Consortium on Revolutionary Europe.

 The Department of History offers programs leading to the degrees of MA and PhD in history.
-Eighteen semester hours of undergraduate work in history is strongly recommended as a prerequisite for MA degree programs in history.
+Eighteen semester hours of undergraduate work in history and/or graduate course work is a prerequisite for the MA degree programs and PhD programs in history.
 The student must have a minimum of a 3.3 GPA as an upper-division undergraduate (and a minimum 3.65 on a master's degree if applicable).
 Verbal scores in the 82nd percentile range or higher on the Graduate Record Exam (GRE) are typical among successful candidates, though such scores provide no guarantee of acceptance.
 An applicant may not submit GRE scores more than five years old.
 In addition to the University application (online at http://admissions.fsu.edu), three letters of recommendation, a statement of goals, and a writing sample are required.
 All materials must be received by December 1st to be considered for fall admission.
 Meeting the minimum requirements does not guarantee acceptance into the Department of History graduate program.
 Applicants should be in touch with potential advisors.

 Master's Program in History